Typhoon Kai-tak (2012): Meteorological history

 The origins of Kai-tak can be tracked back to the broad area of disturbance embedded in a monsoonal trough that was first spotted, early on August 10.
 By the next day, the convection deepened and a weak low-level circulation center was spotted with winds of up to 20 kn.
 A Tropical Rainfall Measuring Mission pass revealed that the convection around the system was very loosely organised and the banding was relatively weak.
 By midnight, that day, the Japan Meteorological Agency (JMA) started tracking the system as a weak Tropical Depression with winds under 30 knots.
 A couple of hours later, the Joint Typhoon Warning Center (JTWC) issued a Tropical cyclone formation alert (TCFA) estimating winds of up to 22 kn.
 As the storm was also in the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA)'s area of Responsibility, they started issuing advisories on the system, thus naming it Helen.
 By noon, on August 12, the JMA confirmed that the depression has reached a windspeed of 30 kn.
 As opposed to this, in their first advisory on the system, the JTWC said that the storm had winds of up to 25 knots only.
 Only late that night, did the JTWC confirm winds of 30 knots, based on new microwave imagery and satellite data.
 The storm was moving to the west at 12 kn at the moment.
 At midnight, the JMA reported winds of 35 kn, stating that the depression had intensified into a tropical storm, thus officially naming it Kai-tak.
+(Note: The name Kai-tak (Cantonese: 啟德, [kʰɐi˧˥ tak˧]) was contributed by Hong Kong and refers to Kai Tak Airport in Cantonese.)
 At 09:00 UTC, on August 13, the JTWC confirmed the same.
 At that time, the system had a broad, partially exposed low-level circulation center (LLCC) with deep convection persisting along the western periphery.
 Later the same day, according to JMA, the storm reached a maximum sustained wind speed of 50 kn, thus making it a Severe Tropical Storm.